andrikop13/andrikop13/README.md

 <br />

 - 👀 I have 4 years experience in web development, using Javascript Frameworks such as Angular, JQuery, RxJS, Node.js, React and more.
 - 🌱 I’m currently learning React and Redux.
 I also have built my personal portfolio in React.
-You can check it at <a href="https://andrikopoulosdev.com/" target="_blank">https://andrikopoulosdev.com/</a>.
-The code is also available <a href="https://github.com/andrikop13/my-portofolio" target="_blank">here.</a>
+You can check it out on <a href="https://andrikopoulosdev.com/" target="_blank">https://andrikopoulosdev.com/</a>.
+The repo is also available <a href="https://github.com/andrikop13/my-portofolio" target="_blank">here.</a>
 - 💞️ I’m looking to collaborate on real projects that have positive impact in our society.
 - 📫 How to reach me **andreas.andrikopoulos1994@gmail.com**